s1thlord/ADSR-ASR-Function-Generator-S-series/README.md

 Fig 5 Axoloti abstraction showing trigger able attack, release gates.

 A choice was now left to the project weather to have ADSR or ASR as its envelope function.
-The reason only one of these methods is being chosen is down to a hardware restriction whereby only two audio output channels are available to use on the Axoloti core board hence a dual envelope, rather than a quad output as was done in Pure-Data modelling of the Buchla 200 series envelope (shown in Fig 3).
+The reason only one of these methods is being chosen is down to a hardware restriction whereby only two audio output channels are available to use on the Axoloti core board hence a dual envelope, rather than a quad output as was done in Pure-Data modelling of the Buchla 200 series envelope (shown in Fig 2).
 Making the decision to house the ASR function as the main parameter of the unit mainly due to its extra functionality with CV able inputs was a clear choice.
 However once this choice had been made and the test abstraction put into a working software model, one particular point had to be noted which was the extreme amount of CPU resource still available to use as the overall model was running at about 9% of available load.
 This lack of CPU utilisation was considered to be a waste of expensive Axoloti resource.
 To utilise at least some of the CPU availability it was considered to add functions to the module that would be useful to the overall function that of envelope generation.
 It is also being considered to set functions that will make this unit have more individual character in order to make it stand out when juxtaposed against other manufactured units of the same calibre.
 To aid in these considerations the author looked back at the Buchla 281 envelope in a hope to inspire some new direction in regards development of the module.
 The first initial update to the unit’s functions has been a debate on weather to attempt some form of quad envelope functionality.
 Therefore adding the original ADSR test abstraction to the mix.
 The addition of ADSR in another two channels means that they must share audio inputs with the ASR already in operation however with the implementation of separate triggers for each envelope it should be possible with the correct audio output configuration to make use of all four independently.
 This function would add 2 extra 6.35mm jack sockets to the interface, which can be added to the layout design already in consideration.
 Another addition inspired from the Buchla envelope concerning triggers is the ability to fire an output trigger upon the release of the envelope.
 Which in turn will add another four 6.35mm jack sockets to the interface although adding a small cost to the unit and a small redesign of the interface it is felt that the added operandi more than make up for this small expense.
 Upon consideration of the audio output of the module, it has been a thought to add cross-faders over each channel to control the envelope outputs.
 Whereby careful setting of the envelope release times should allow a user to access all four envelopes over both channels.
 One function also under debate for an added upgrade to the project is the addition of an OR logic function over the triggers also inspired by the Buchla unit.
+To correctly model this function the Buchla users manual was used to understand this function which is described as follows “Generators A and B operate in tandem to provide more complex envelopes.”(Buchla owers manual 2005).
+This is achieved by the release of gate A triggering the attack of gate B.
+However this function is a get round due to needing each audio source to have a separate channel for the rest of the Buchla OR functions to operate correctly.
+The missing function from this module is as stated “As before, a pulse applied to the A input triggers the attack phase of A. When A's attack is completed, B begins its attack while A stays high.
+When B's attack is complete, A begins its decay while B stays high.
+And finally, when A's decay is completed, B begins its decay.”(Buchla, 2005).
+The reason for this exclusion is the audio crossfade will mix the final outputs of each gate, which is probably an undesired function as the user has patched separate gates over the source.
 This function was never added to the Pure-Data version Due to CPU load being to great when all three modules where run simultaneously from the same laptop.
 However here we have more than enough CPU power left over to run this added function.
 Having added a mathematical operandi to the module in the shape of the OR function this update Gave the author an inspiration to strike the S1 envelope generator away from the Buchla in terms of design.
 The thought here was to add more maths capabilities to the module.
 By changing the release response curve of the each envelope by adding to the linear response with logarithmic and exponential modes activated by the flick of a switch.
 Another consideration for this project is also based on mathematical functions only this time on the incoming signal to the envelope.
 Including the function to each of the two channels the ability to subtract and add the signals together.
 The new abstraction with all the updated functions is shown in fig 6